ActivityWatch/activitywatch/docs/getting-started.rst

 The aw-qt application is the easiest way to use ActivityWatch.
 It creates a trayicon and automatically starts the server and the default watchers.

-Simply run the :code:`./aw-qt` binary from the installation directory and you should see an icon appear in your system tray (unless you're running Gnome 3, where there is none).
+Simply run the :code:`./aw-qt` binary in the installation directory (either from your terminal or on Windows by double-clicking).
+You now should see an icon appear in your system tray (unless you're running Gnome 3, where there is no system tray).

-You should now have the web interface running at `<localhost:5600>`_ and will in a few minutes be able to view your data under the Activity section!
+You should now also have the web interface running at `<localhost:5600>`_ and will in a few minutes be able to view your data under the Activity section!

 .. note::
     If you want more advanced ways to run ActivityWatch (including running it without aw-qt), check out the "Running" section of `installing-from-source`.